 - Build culture by providing opportunities for people with disabilities in your organization to share their stories.
 Your employee resource group can add richness to your program.
 Stories about disabled employees and the technology they use every day drive home the value of accessible procurement.

-- In addition to stories from your own workforce, consider the resources offered in Section 5 of this Accessible Technology Procurement Toolkit from the Web Accessibility Initiative.
+- In addition to stories from your own workforce, consider the resources offered by the Web Accessibility Initiative in Section 5 of this Accessible Technology Procurement Toolkit.

 - Leverage accessibility efforts already underway.
 Whatever steps your organization has taken, turn those steps into teaching opportunities.
 Share your accessible procurement policy and explain the roles needed to make it successful.
 If you are undertaking an inventory of your technology, let employees know why.